List of destroyed libraries

 Libraries have been deliberately or accidentally destroyed or badly damaged.
-Sometimes a library is purposely destroyed as a form of cultural cleansing.
+Sometimes a library is purposely destroyed as a form of culturicide.

 There are examples of libraries accidentally destroyed by human actions.
 Others were damaged by natural disasters like earthquakes, floods or accidental fires.

 Library fires have happened sporadically through the centuries: notable examples are the destruction of the Library of Alexandria, the destruction of Library of Nalanda in India and the accidental burning of the Duchess Anna Amalia Library in Weimar, Germany.
-Causes vary from arson to the Sun's rays setting fire to leaflets through the action of a magnifying lens, as happened to a library in Northam, Devon.

 Causes and prevention

 In earlier times mildew was considered a major problem in many libraries, and so the emphasis on library design was to increase air flow by, for example, leaving openings under the shelves in adjoining floors.
-In a fire the flames would be drawn from floor to floor by the air flow, leading quite easily to the destruction of a whole library rather than just a small part.
+In a fire, particularly one that starts on any floor except the top level, the flames would be drawn from floor to floor by the air flow, leading quite easily to the destruction of a whole library rather than just a small part.

 Advances in technology have reduced the possibility of a library collection being destroyed by fire.
 These include water sprinklers, fire doors, freezers, alarms, smoke detectors, suppression systems, and emergency generators.
 Older libraries are usually altered by closing up air flow openings and installing fire doors, alarms and sprinklers.
 Air conditioning reduces the mold problems.
 These are all essential parts of new library design.

 There is no recovery possible if a book is burnt, so it is accepted that it is better to put out the fire with water and then dry out the books.
 As mold destroys paper, the books are frozen until they can be dried.
 This process will damage the book but not destroy it, and the information will be intact.

 To reduce the chance of damage from fire, or other causes, and decrease the time needed for recovery after a destructive event, libraries need a disaster management and recovery plan.
 This can be an ongoing process which will include professional development following updates in technology for key staff, training for the remaining staff, checking and maintaining disaster kits, and review of the disaster plan.